PhilParisi/gpr_demos/README.md

 YouTube Channel: https://www.youtube.com/PhilsBeginnerCode <br>

 ### Acknowledgements
 This work would not be possible without my PhD Advisor, Dr. Chris Roman (URI), and preceeding work done by Dr. Kristopher Krasnosky (URI).
+Shoutout to the brilliant minds behind the development of classic and modern GPR: Rasmussen, Williams, Seeger, Lawrence, Csato, Qi, and many others.